-I can’t wait to try Kristy’s Mushroom-Kale Skillet Hash, Cashew Cheese Stuffed Meatballs, Chile-Roasted Tofu Lettuce Cups, Filet O’Chickpe Sandwich, and Campagne Cupcakes.
-There are 125 recipes and I’m sure you’ll find tons that will fit in your diet.
+I can’t wait to try Kristy’s Mushroom-Kale Skillet Hash, Cashew Cheese Stuffed Meatballs, Chile-Roasted Tofu Lettuce Cups, Filet O’Chickpea Sandwich, and Champagne Cupcakes.
+There are 125 recipes, and I’m sure you’ll find tons that will fit in your diet.

 Serves: 3 or 4 servings

 - One 20-ounce (565 g) can jackfruit, thoroughly rinsed and drained